Types of Business Loans for SMEs

 These government-assisted financing and risk-sharing schemes are part of the Singapore government’s initiatives to help support the needs of local businesses, especially during the pandemic.
 These schemes offer up to 90% risk-sharing when financing is given to SMEs by the participating financial institutions (Validus included now).
 The PFIs must follow due process as listed and agreed with Enterprise Singapore for the disbursements.

 2. Business credit lines/overdraft facilities

 These are revolving credit facilities.
 Once a credit line has been approved, the business can use it for credit at any time, up to a given amount (typically $300,000 for SMEs).
 They could be unsecured loans that don’t require collateral.

 The main advantage of a credit line is that the SME only goes through the approval process once.
-After the credit line is opened, the SME can draw from the credit line on an “as needed” basis, without having to seek loan approval each time.
-This is useful for SMEs that face variable costs (e.g. changing Forex or supplier costs).
+After the credit line is opened, the SME can draw from the credit line on an “as needed” basis without seeking loan approval each time.
+This is useful for SMEs that face variable costs (e.g., changing Forex or supplier costs).

 One other drawback to credit lines is the administrative charge for maintaining them.
 There’s an annual fee to keep the facility open; this has to be paid even if the SME has not used the credit line that year.
 Exact charges vary based on the lender’s terms and conditions.
 In some banks, highly active borrowers can sometimes get the charges waived.

 3. Invoice Financing / Invoice Discounting / Factoring

 One of the main problems faced by SMEs is cash flow.
 Clients do not always pay on time, which can create complications – SMEs may end up paying late fees to suppliers, incurring reputational or credit damage through late payment, or being unable to fund further production.